telestoworld/builder/smart-items.md

 # Development & Debugging

-In order to develop and debug a smart item, you should start creating an empty decentraland project.
+In order to develop and debug a smart item, you should start creating an empty telestoworld project.

 First, install/updated the Decentraland CLI if you haven't already:

 ```
-npm install -g decentraland
+npm install -g telestoworld
 ```

 Create an empty folder and initialize the project